“AN EPIC WAH-WAH GUITAR MELTS YOUR GOD-DAMNED FACE OFF AND KILLS POETRY DEAD”

 Order directly from the record label.
 Also available from Amazon, iTunes, XBox, and BandCamp, as well as streaming from all major services.

 Elegies & Laments is a spoken-word album featuring poet Ernest Hilbert reading selections from his book Sixty Sonnets, backed by the rock band Legendary Misbehavior as well as a string orchestra.
 The album is available for digital download at iTunes, Amazon, and all major platforms, streaming from Spotify and Pandora, compact disc, and in a highly recommended deluxe limited-edition series of 100 numbered copies on 12” 45rpm 180-gram white vinyl in black sleeve and gold-stamp-numbered pictorial jacket with download card and bonus full color audiophile booklet featuring the gear and techniques used in the studio, interviews with the musicians and songwriters, text of the poems, photographs from the studio, and the story of the album, signed by all members of the band.
+(Several of the white vinyl copies have red vinyl smears and streaks from a White Stripes album pressed immediately before Hilbert’s at the plant.)
 An additional 100 copies on 180-gram black vinyl will also be issued outside of the limitation in a plain sleeve with no limitation stated on insert.
 From the record label: “What would it sound like if a book of poetry had its own musical score, like a film, written specifically to match the poems line for line and word for word?

 Following the release of his book Sixty Sonnets, poet Ernest Hilbert teamed up with veteran Philadelphia songwriter-musicians Marc Hildenberger and Dave Young to find out.
 After signing a contract with local label Pub Can Records, the three embarked on a spoken-word project called Elegies & Laments that would eventually grow to include a string orchestra (scored by young composer Christopher LaRosa), a battery of vintage instruments and electronics, mad-scientist rewirings, experimental technologies, session musicians, guest readers, and, perhaps inevitably, a harp.
 The grape and grain-fueled late night sessions at Widget Studios, on the city’s outskirts, yielded a soundtrack of surprising variety and depth, mingling past and present, making use of indie rock, jazz, heavy metal, classical, and R&B styles.
 The result is an entirely new kind of spoken word album.
 Feel the legendary misbehavior, the satires and observations, the failed escapes, the famous elegies and laments of Hilbert’s Sixty Sonnets in a way you have never heard poetry before.
 Elegies & Laments is essential for anyone interested in the ways poetry and music come together to create a new art form, for aficionados of experimental music to lovers of spoken word.”
 Literary Magnet hails it as “Amazing and innovative . . .
 The music is variegated and fascinating, by turns vicious and lovely . . . [it does] what art should do: change things.
 Elegies and Laments will change you, too.”
 The album is available for digital download from Apple iTunes, Emusic, Amazon MP3, Last.fm, Spotify, Omnifone, Rdio, Muve Music, Shazam, GreatIndieMusic, MySpace Music, Simfy, Google Music Store, iHeartRadio, Slacker.fm, Rhapsody, MediaNet, Tradebit, 24-7, Bloom.fm, and Xbox Music.